jmgress/usegenai/slides/Slides.md

 # What Is Generative AI?

 Generative AI is a type of artificial intelligence that creates new content like text, images, audio, and video in response to prompts.
-Unlike search engines that find and curate existing information, generative AI learns from data to produce novel outputs.
+Unlike search engines that find and curate existing information, generative AI learns from data to produce new outputs.

 ---